Here Are Some of the Best Things to Do in Kotor, Montenegro!

 Visit the Museums

 There are a few museums in the Old Town that you can check out.
-We don’t usually go to museums unless we’ve heard about it before and it really interests both of us.
+We don’t usually go to museums unless we’ve heard about them before and it really interests both of us.

 That said, there are two in Kotor that might be of interest!

-Lisa has actually read up that there was a Cat Museum in Kotor and we kinda laughed.
+Lisa has actually read up that there was a Cats Museum in Kotor and we kinda laughed.
 Well, turns out it’s a pretty good attraction and we missed out.

 Cats play a significant role in the history of the region.
 There are also loads of vats just laying around the old town in places you wouldn’t expect there to be a cat.

-One time we rounded a corner and there was (honestly) like 7 cats just laying on the sidewalk.
+One time we rounded a corner and there were almost a dozen cats just laying on the sidewalk.

 Another museum that we intended to check out but didn’t get the chance is the Maritime Museum.
 Obviously, the coastline and the Bay of Kotor come with a boatload (pun intended) of history that relates to the sea.